iainbx/tournament-results/README.md

 git clone https://github.com/iainbx/tournament-results.git
 ```

-## Files
+### Files
 The repository contains the following files.
-###tournament.sql
+####tournament.sql
 Contains the database schema used by the module.
-###tournament.py
+####tournament.py
 The Python module for managing a tournament.
-###tournament_test.py
+####tournament_test.py
 Unit tests and system tests for the tournament module.

-## Usage
 ###Database Setup
-To create the tournament database and its tables and views in PostgreSQL,
+To create the tournament database in PostgreSQL, with its tables and views,
-run the following psql command on the command line
+run the following psql command on the command line.
 ```Shell
 psql -f tournament.sql
 ```
+## Usage

 ###Unit Tests
-Once the database has been successfully setup,
+Once the database has been successfully created,
 you can run the unit tests for the Python module with the following python command on the
-command line
+command line.
 ```Shell
 python tournament_test.py
 ```

 ###System Tests
-You can also perform a system test that will play a tournament with random match results.
+To perform a system test that will play a tournament with random match results,
-To do this, start the python interpreter with the *python* command on the command line.
+ start the python interpreter with the `python` command on the command line.
 Then enter the following commands in the python interpreter
-to simulate a 3 player tournament
+to simulate a 3 player tournament.
 ```Python
 import tournament_test
 tournament_test.simTournament(3)
 ```
-Once the simulation has finished you can view the player standings in a pretty format
+Once the simulation has finished you can view the player standings in a readable format
 by using the psql command line interpreter.
 Start the psql interpreter in another
-command line window (or exit the python interpreter using Ctrl-D) by typing the *psql*
+command line window (or exit the python interpreter using Ctrl-D) by typing the `psql`
 command on the command line.
 Then enter the following commands in the psql interpreter
-to connect to the tournament database and query the standings view
+to connect to the tournament database and query the standings view.
 ```PLpgSQL
 \c tournament
 select * from standings order by rank, opponent_wins desc;
 ```
-you should see something like this, with the highest ranking player listed first
+The select query should return something like this,
+with the highest ranking player listed first.
 ```
  id |   name    | wins | draws | opponent_wins | played | byes | rank
 ----+-----------+------+-------+---------------+--------+------+------